blowdart/idunno.Bluesky/docs/posting.md

 HttpResult<bool> deleteResult = await agent.DeleteQuote(quoteResult.Result!);
 ```

-## Viewing your relationships with a post.
+## <a name="postRelationships">Getting your relationships with a post</a>

 You can see if you have liked or reposted by examining the view of the post you get from a feed.
-If you're
-not dealing with feeds you can get a `PostView` by calling `GetPostView()` with a `StrongReference` to the post.
+If you're not dealing with feeds you can get a `PostView` by calling `GetPostView()` with a `StrongReference` to the post.
 A `PostView`
 contains an optional `Viewer` property, which is present should you have reposted, liked, pinned or muted the post, or if
 the post author has disabled replies to, or embedding of the post.

 If you liked a post then its `PostView.Viewer.Like` property will contain an AT Uri to your own like record, which you can use to unlike.

 If you reposted the post then `PostView.Viewer.Repost` will contain the AT Uri of your repost record, which you can use to delete the repost record.

-## Making rich posts with the PostBuilder class
+## <a name="postBuilder">Making rich posts with a PostBuilder</a>

 [Rich Posts](https://docs.bsky.app/docs/advanced-guides/post-richtext), in Bluesky parlance, are posts which have facets.
 Facets are post features, three of which are currently supported, links, mentions, and hashtags.
 If you don't want to create these manually you can use the `PostBuilder` class.
 Each facet has its own class which you can add to the `PostBuilder`.
 Each of these classes a parameter specific to the facet type, DIDs for mentions, strings for hashtags and URIs for links.
 They also a text parameter, the text in a post you want the facet to apply to.

-While you can create facets manually, and attach the to a `PostRecord`and call down into the lower levels of the library to create a post record
-an easier option is provided, a `PostBuilder`.
+While you can create facets manually, and attach the to a `PostRecord`and call down into the lower levels of the library to create a post record an easier option is provided, a `PostBuilder`.

-`PostBuilder` works much like a `StringBuilder` does, you create an instance of it, and build your post bit by bit, adding/appending to the `PostBuilder`
-until you're ready to create a post from it, which you do by calling `agent.Post()` with the `PostBuilder`.
+`PostBuilder` works much like a `StringBuilder` does, you create an instance of it, and build your post bit by bit, adding/appending to the `PostBuilder` until you're ready to create a post from it, which you do by calling `agent.Post()` with the `PostBuilder`.

 ### Mentions

 To mention someone in a post you must know their DID, which you can get by resolving their handle.
-Then create a `Mention` instance and add it to your `PostBuilder`, then finally call agent.Post() with your
+Then create a `Mention` instance and add it to your `PostBuilder`, then finally call `agent.Post()` with your

 ```c#
 string userToTagHandle = "userHandle.test";